JRanjithSharan/TARS/README.md

 # TARS – Tracking Antenna Reception System

-TARS (Tracking Antenna Reception System) is a low-cost, modular, GPS-based ground station designed to track high-powered rockets and UAVs in real-time using directional antennas.
+TARS (Tracking Antenna Reception System) is a low-cost, modular, GPS-based **Antenna Tracking System** designed to track high-powered rockets and UAVs in real-time using directional antennas.
 Developed with ESP32 and stepper motor control, TARS calculates azimuth and elevation angles based on live GPS telemetry from the rocket and rotates the antenna accordingly.

 ---